rx32940/BactPrep/README.md

   -h, --help            show this help message and exit

 general arguments:
-  -i , --input          path to input dir with assemlies -p , --name           provide name prefix for the output files -t , --thread         num of threads
+  -i , --input          path to input dir with assemblies -p , --name           provide name prefix for the output files -t , --thread         num of threads
   -o , --output         path to the output directory